Hands holding a pen and paperwork while sitting at a table.

 Maximizing Your Savings

 While how you invest is an important part of building a nest egg, the first step is putting that money aside.
-Retirement plan contribution limits increased across the board for 2024, so make sure your savings are keeping pace with the higher levels.
-And if you turned age 50 this year, you’re eligible to make an additional catch-up contribution to those accounts, so don’t miss out on that opportunity.
+A variety of new opportunities and elevated contribution limits increased the amount you can contribute towards retirement for 2025, so make sure your savings are keeping pace with the higher levels.
+If you turned 50 this year, beyond standard contributions, you’re also eligible to make an additional catch-up contribution to those accounts.
+And new in 2025, if you’re between the ages of 60 and 63 you can contribute an additional amount to your employer-sponsored retirement plan.
+Don’t miss out on these opportunities to accelerate your savings as you approach retirement.

 Roth conversions are always a popular topic, in particular for those who can’t directly contribute to a Roth IRA.
-While this can be a viable option – especially for those whose taxable income is lower this year, it comes with a lot of considerations worth discussing with your Baird Financial Advisor.
+While conversions can be a viable option – especially for those whose taxable income is lower this year – they come with a lot of considerations worth discussing with your Baird Financial Advisor.
 Keep in mind that the conversion must be completed before year-end to be taxable this year, so don’t wait too long to have the conversation.

-If you have a high deductible health insurance plan, consider taking advantage of the increased contribution levels for your Health Savings Account (HSA), with additional catch-up contributions for those age 55+.
+If you have a high-deductible health insurance plan, consider taking advantage of the increased contribution levels for your Health Savings Account (HSA), with additional catch-up contributions for those age 55+.
 HSAs are one of the most tax-advantaged savings tools we have available today, with tax deductible contributions and tax-free income later in life.
-And you don’t need to be employed or use an employer plan to fund and HSA – as long as you have the right type of health insurance, anyone can open an account.
+And you don’t need to be employed or use an employer plan to fund an HSA – as long as you have the right type of health insurance and aren’t enrolled in Medicare, anyone can open an account.

 Addressing Life’s Changes